datarootsio/foc-building-a-python-package/assigment.md

 - should be usable from the command line
 - should be installable (hence, contain a setup.py)
-- should use the `compliments.json` file to fetch compliments from
+- should fetch the `compliments.json` file from https://raw.githubusercontent.com/datarootsio/foc-building-a-python-package/master/compliments.json to use compliments from